FuelLabs/sway-libs/.docs/book/src/documentation/libraries/access_security/admin/index.md

 This library extends the [Ownership Library](../ownership/index.md).
 The Ownership library must be imported and used to enable the Admin library.
 Only the contract's owner may add and remove administrative users.

+For implementation details on the Admin Library please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/admin/index.html).

 # Using the Library

 ## Importing the Admin Library